How is Zeffy free?

 4. Administrative costs

-These are the charges that help you to support your organization's operations and keep it up and running.
-Administrative costs comprise of:
+These additional costs help you support your organization's operations and keep it running.
+Administrative and operational costs comprise of:

 Office space